hiphapa/blogs.snap-ci.com/_posts/2014-07-22-why-snapci-and-travisci-are-not-the-name-thing.markdown

 infra-structure by one or more stages.

 The ability of organizing these automation steps allows us to split different concerns when we are preparing our software to step into production.
+Another advantage of organizing this flow into steps is fast feedback.
+When the project is going through the pipeline how soon can you tell that something went wrong?
+Stages allows you to get that fast feedback, if the software fails to pass a stage the pipeline is stopped and the team members are notified about the failure.
 We can think about unit tests, code format verification, functional tests, security checks and so on.
-Our software goes through these stages, one by one, and can be considered "good for production" when it pass all of them.
+Once our software goes through these stages, one by one, it can be considered "good for production" when it pass all of them.

 ### Deployment